mdozmorov/HiC_tools/README.md

 - [Workshop on measuring, analyzing, and visualizing the 3D genome with Hi-C data](https://github.com/hms-dbmi/hic-data-analysis-bootcamp).
 Presentations (PDFs, PPTX) and Jupyter notebooks.
 Cooler, HiCGlass, HiPlier. https://github.com/hms-dbmi/hic-data-analysis-bootcamp

+- [The 3D Organization of Our Genome](https://youtu.be/Pl44JjA--2k) 3 min video recapitulates our current understanding of genome organization in the three-dimensional space of the cell nucleus.
+More videos in the description.
+By the [Cavalli lab videos](https://www.youtube.com/channel/UCFjv-tOfb_AaGLE-tKvLvTA), [Tweet](https://twitter.com/giacomo_cavalli/status/1453771881740476422?s=20)